rdbox-intec/rdbox/README.md

 ## Support & Contacts
 For help and feedback, please feel free to contact us.

+ask Stack Overflow questions with [#rdbox](https://stackoverflow.com/questions/tagged/rdbox).

-E-mail consultant is also available.
+or E-mail consultant is also available.
 RDBOX Project (info-rdbox@intec.co.jp)

 **If you are favorite to RDBOX, please follow my GitHub account.**